novekm/amplify-with-terraform/DEPLOYMENT.md

 ## 💲 Cost and Licenses

-You are responsible for the cost of the AWS services used while running this Quick Start reference deployment.
-There is no additional cost for using this Quick Start.
+You are responsible for the cost of the AWS services used while running this reference deployment.
+There is no additional cost for using this solution.

-The custom Terraform module used for this Quick Start was includes configuration parameters that you can customize.
+The custom Terraform module used for this solution was includes configuration parameters that you can customize.
 Some of these settings can affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you use.
 Prices are subject to change.

-**Tip:** After you deploy the Quick Start, create [AWS Cost and Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) to track costs associated with the Quick Start.
+**Tip:** After you deploy the solution, create [AWS Cost and Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) to track costs associated with the solution.
 These reports deliver billing metrics to an S3 bucket in your account.
 They provide cost estimates based on usage throughout each month and aggregate the data at the end of the month.
 You can also use [AWS Budgets](https://aws.amazon.com/aws-cost-management/aws-budgets/) to set custom budgets to track your costs and usage, and respond quickly to alerts received from email or SNS notifications if you exceed your threshold.
 For more information, see [What are AWS Cost and Usage Reports?](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) and the [AWS Budgets](https://aws.amazon.com/aws-cost-management/aws-budgets/) page.

-This Quickstart doesn’t require any software license or AWS Marketplace subscription.
+This solution doesn’t require any software license or AWS Marketplace subscription.

 ## How to Deploy - CHOOSE YOUR OWN ADVENTURE! 🚀